testflows/TestFlows-WebSite/source/contact.md

 # Telegram

 {% html div class="text-center" %}
-Ping us on Telegram channel https://t.me/testflows
+Ping us on our Telegram channel https://t.me/testflows
 to get an answer to your question as fast as possible.
 {% endhtml %}